A Brief History of Bella Sara

 How Do We Combat High Prices as a Community?

-Simply do not pay unreasonable prices.
-The market is what it is because people are paying into it.
+The market is what it is because people pay into it.
+Do not pay unreasonable prices.